Alex York

-Alex York is an American singer-songwriter.
-He sings in English and Japanese.
+Alex York is an American writer, musician, and Japanese media personality.
+He writes and sings in English and Japanese.

 Biography

 Personal life

 Born and raised in New York City, where he currently resides.
 York is fluent in Japanese.
-He began studying Japanese as a self-study and majored in Japanese literature at Yale University.
+He began studying Japanese as a self-study while at the Collegiate School and majored in Japanese literature at Yale University.

-Career
+Music

-York is known for his lively, theatrical shows, where he and his band members wear colorful stage outfits and accoutrements.
+As a musician, York is known for his lively, theatrical shows, where he and his band members wear colorful stage outfits and accoutrements.
 "I draw a lot from Japan," York has said, "from the tradition of putting on masks, putting on kimonos, wearing swords, to engender a sort of theatrical persona that the audience will enjoy."

 He was called a "rock star in the making" by Time Out New York in November 2010.

 In 2011, his album Tokyo Heartbreak was released.
 The title track was nominated for the 2011 Hollywood Music in Media award for Pop Song of the Year.

 Also in 2011, he performed at New York's CMJ Music Marathon & Film Festival, as well as at The Bamboozle, a three-day music festival held annually in New Jersey.
-Nearly 100,000 people attended that year’s festival, which featured around 200 acts.
+Nearly 100,000 people attended that year's festival, which featured around 200 acts.
 York was singled out in The Star-Ledgers review of the festival, where he was praised for being "on the rise" and playing "a spirited set of glam-influenced pop" to an "enthusiastic crowd."

 Since launching in 2010, York has gathered in excess of 80,000 Instagram followers, 60,000 Twitter followers, and 90,000 Facebook fans.
 He has received a YouTube Honor for being the #43 all-time most subscribed musician among Japanese viewers (as of February 2012).

-York donates 20% of all his profits to Japan disaster relief from the 2011 tsunami.
+York donates a portion of his profits to Japan disaster relief from the 2011 tsunami.

 In 2012, York released the single "Change", sung primarily in Japanese, about his hope for a swift recovery from the disaster.
 The song ranked #19 on the iTunes Japan pop chart and #2 on the Amazon Japan pop chart.
 As of April 2013, its music video on YouTube has been viewed over 750,000 times.

 In the same year, he released the single "American Boy", based on his travel experiences in Japan.
 "American Boy" reached #8 on the iTunes Japan pop chart and #1 on the Amazon Japan pop chart.
 The music video for the song has attained over 2,000,000 views on YouTube as of December 2013.